YoungNyamkondiwa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9. Learn your times table Write a function that prints the 9 times table, starting with 0.
 >Prototype: void times_table(void);
 >Format: see example

+10. a + b Write a function that adds two integers and returns the result.
+>Prototype: int add(int, int);